atzoriandrea/spark_tensorflow/README.md

 ```
 weights = MirroredStrategyRunner(num_slots=sc.defaultParallelism, spark=spark, use_gpu=False).run(train)
 ```
-You need to add a row in "mirror_strategy_runner.py" in the def at line 52:
+You need to add a row in "mirror_strategy_runner.py" in the def at line 52, adding "spark = None,":

 You can modify this file by executing the following row in master's terminal
 ```